 Why do I need an annual mole screen?

 Because early detection is so important, we suggest an annual mole screening in addition to a monthly self check.
 These screenings are especially important if you have any risk factors, such as prolonged sun exposure, family history, many moles (defined by the Cleveland Clinic as more than 25), one or more past cancerous lesions, pale skin or light-colored hair and eyes.

 Your body has many hard-to-see, overlooked areas.
 Even when you are armed with all this information, a doctor’s opinion is critical.
 Don’t forget that your skin is an organ, and you should take care of it as you would any other!

-If you’re interested in mole removal or would like to schedule a mole screen, contact Georgia Dermatology Partners, PC to schedule a consultation today.
+If you’re interested in mole removal or would like to schedule a mole screen, contact Georgia Dermatology Partners to schedule a consultation today.